~Author Unknown

 but I had a feeling my application for the driver's license would have been tossed out the window.

-You have read this article getting a driver's license is a scary business with the title Lions and Tigers and Getting My Driver's License, Oh My! - Name three things that scare me.
-You can bookmark this page URL http://callusmesdemoiselles.blogspot.com/2010/05/lions-and-tigers-and-getting-my-driver.html.
+with the title Lions and Tigers and Getting My Driver's License, Oh My! - Name three things that scare me.
+You can bookmark this page URL https://callusmesdemoiselles.blogspot.com/2010/05/lions-and-tigers-and-getting-my-driver.html.
 Thanks!

 No comment for "Lions and Tigers and Getting My Driver's License, Oh My! - Name three things that scare me"